ksangeeta2429/edgel3/docs/source/index.rst

    tutorial

 EdgeL3 is an open-source Python library for downloading pruned sparsified L3 models and computing deep audio embeddings from such models for edge applications.
 The audio models provided in EdgeL3 are a result of sparsification and fine-tuning of original Look, Listen and Learn (L3) [3] audio network.
-For additional implementation details, please refer to EdgeL3 [1]
+For details about pruning and re-training implementation, please see:

+`EdgeL3: Compressing L3-Net for Mote-Scale Urban Noise Monitoring <https://github.com/ksangeeta2429/Publications/raw/master/EdgeL3_Compressing_L3_Net_for_Mote_Scale.pdf>`
+Sangeeta Kumari, Dhrubojyoti Roy, Mark Cartwright, Juan Pablo Bello, and Anish Arora. |br|
+Parallel AI and Systems for the Edge (PAISE), Rio de Janeiro, Brazil, May 2019.

 API Reference
 =============